 Dill – Grows sideways at first.
 Dill is great in homemade dips.

 Cilantro – Soak the seeds before planting for better results.
 I love added cilantro to my homemade salsa or any Mexican dish we make.

 Parsley – May need to soak these seeds too.
 Slow to grow.

 Mint – Also slow to grow, but when fully sprouted and harvested, mint provides a great taste to salads, teas, homemade juices, and even desserts.
 NOTE: When transplanted mint, it’s best to plant it in its own container because it will take over your garden.
 A couple of years ago, this happened to me, so I’ll never plant mint in my garden again.

 Herb Starter Kit with 8 Seed Varieties

-Included in this herb starter kit that was provided to me is everything you need to start a complete indoor herb garden from seed – ready to be transplanted into pots of your choosing or in your backyard garden.
-Just remember, if you transplant your herbs in containers and leave inside, you’ll need to provide plenty of direct sunlight – at least 6 hours.
+Included in this herb starter kit provided to me is everything you need to start a complete indoor herb garden from seed – ready to be transplanted into pots of your choosing or in your backyard garden.
+Just remember, if you transplant your herbs in containers and leave them inside, you’ll need to provide plenty of direct sunlight – at least 6 hours.

 Plant once, and you’ll have food for life.